At university you can explore your interests, inside and outside of the classroom.

 Windsor is home to the Windsor Lancers varsity sports that range from curling, football and golf to soccer and track and field.
 The Lancers participate in both Ontario University Athletics (OUA) and Canadian Interuniversity Sport.

-Find more information about varsity athletics at Windsor that includes try-out dates.
+Find more information about varsity athletics at Windsor, including try-out dates.

 Recreation and Intramurals